george24601/notes/devOps/unix/memory.md

 in most operating systems the memory region mapped actually is the kernel's page cache (file cache), meaning that no copies need to be created in user space

+The operating system keeps a page cache in otherwise unused portions of the main memory (RAM), resulting in quicker access to the contents of cached pages and overall performance improvements.
+A page cache is implemented in kernels with the paging memory management, and is mostly transparent to applications.

 Persisted files are associated with a source file on a disk.
 The data is saved to the source file on the disk once the last process is finished.
 These memory-mapped files are suitable for working with extremely large source files

 Non-persisted files are not associated with a file on a disk.
 When the last process has finished working with the file, the data is lost.
 These files are suitable for creating shared memory for inter-process communications (IPC)